idleShubh/InnoVision/README.md

-# **MoodMate: AI-Powered Sentiment Mood Journaling**
+# **FeelMitra: AI-Powered Sentiment Mood Journaling**

 ## 📝 **Project Overview**
-MoodMate is an AI-powered journaling app designed to help users track their emotions, visualize mood trends, and improve mental well-being through personalized suggestions.
+FeelMitra is an AI-powered journaling app designed to help users track their emotions, visualize mood trends, and improve mental well-being through personalized suggestions.
 It combines a user-friendly interface with the power of AI for sentiment analysis and data visualization.

 ---